 During Moses’ first prophetic revelation, he covered his face, afraid to look directly at this holy sight.
 Was his response an appropriate display of awe and reverence?
 Or did it reflect a flaw in Moses’ personality, a sign of unwarranted timidity?

-Rabbi Yochanan, on the other hand, argued that Moses’ action was praiseworthy.
-As reward for humbly hiding his face, Moses merited that his face would shine with a brilliant light as he descended from Mount Sinai (Ex.
+Rabbi Yonatan, on the other hand, argued that Moses’ action was praiseworthy.
+As reward for humbly hiding his face, Moses merited that his face would shine with a brilliant light as he descended from Mount Sinai (Exod.
 34:29).

 Rav Kook explained that this Talmudic discussion revolves around a fundamental question regarding our principal aim in life.
 In what way do we fulfill our potential?
 How do we achieve perfection?